28-Mile Marathon Section 1: Start to Dollar Lake: 9 miles and 325-foot elevation gain.

 There are two aid stations.
 Racers must check in at each aid station.
 Both will have race volunteers, satellite communication and basic first aid kits.
 While you may be able to grab a snack and top off your water, you need to be self-sufficient at this race.
 Do not rely on aid stations for safety, food, water, or major medical needs.
 This is a cupless race.
 Again: Aid Stations are mandatory.
 If you do not stop and check in at an aid station, you will be called in as missing and a search party will be dispatched immediately.
 Remember cut-off times are strict!

 Drifters may leave the course on their own accord before Dollar Lake.
-Drifters that do not make the Moose-Gypsum Intersection or Gypsum Creek Aid Station cut-off times will leave the course by snowmachine and donate $50 to Tip Top Search and Rescue.
-In the event of snow machine evacuation at any point along the race course, Drifters will be required to make a $50 donation to Tip Top Search and Rescue.
+Drifters that do not make the Moose-Gypsum Intersection or Gypsum Creek Aid Station cut-off times will leave the course by snowmachine and pay a $50 evacuation fee.
+In the event of snow machine evacuation at any point along the race course, Drifters will be required to pay this fee.
 Drifters who do not check in to either aid station or pass the finish line by 5 pm will be declared missing and a search party will be deployed immediately.
 Do not leave the race course.

 Although every attempt is made to make this race as safe as possible, Drifters are reminded that you will be traveling through remote wilderness in variable, often formidable, conditions at altitude in the winter.
 You are ultimately responsible for your safety.
 There will be limited snow machine support and course sweeps.
 Do not underestimate the difficulties of this race.

 In the event a racer is unable to finish the race or if they miss an aid station cutoff, they will be taken off the course via snow machine.
 It may not be possible to evacuate from the course immediately.
 Be prepared to wait.
 Racers may initially be taken to a heated aid station for a time before a full evacuation can be completed, based on volunteer availability and race flow.
-All racers evacuated from the 28-mile course are REQUIRED to donate $50 to Tip Top Search and Rescue.
+All racers evacuated from the 28-mile course are REQUIRED to pay the $50 fee.
 Exception: if you turn around before Dollar Lake, you may return to the start/finish on your own.
 Racers will not be permitted to leave the course on non-race snow machines.

 We know it can be a bummer to quit a race.
 We know the mood.
 We know you’re tired, you’re pissed, you’re disappointed, you’re hungry, you may be hurting, you’re probably freezing, and you’re just plain defeated.
 But, be grateful for assistance off the course.
 Pay your drop-out fee and be kind to your evacuator.
 Be patient if you have to wait.
 Remember that these folks are only there because they have volunteered to help you, not to put up with your crap.
 So, if you need to get a ride out, swallow your damn pride, pay the fee, and be a nice human.
 K, thanks.